Qumulo/docs/platforms/hpe-apollo-4200-gen9/configuring-ipmi-ilo-port.md

 ---
-title: "HPE Apollo 4200 Gen9 IPMI (iLO) Guide"
+title: "Configuring the Out-of-Band Management (IPMI or iLO) Port"
-summary: "Reference guide for IPMI (iLO) in the HPE Apollo 4200 Gen9 server."
+summary: "This section explains how to configure the out-of-band management (IPMI or iLO) port on HPE Apollo 4200 Gen9 nodes."
 permalink: platforms/hpe-apollo-4200-gen9/configuring-ipmi-ilo-port.html
 sidebar: platforms_sidebar
+keywords: out-of-band management, out of band management, IPMI, iLO, DHCP, network, networking, LAN, ipmitool
 ---
 *IPMI on a Public LAN can be a major security liability providing anyone with the proper credentials direct hardware and console level access to your server.
 Please use good security practices when implementing IPMI (iLO) access.*